Gethec/NZBGet-VPN/README.md

 ## Setup
 The additional capability `--cap-add=NET_ADMIN` is required by IPTables to work.
 Simply add this to the run command.

+A route will also probably need to be added to your OpenVPN conf to allow access to the control interface.
+Simply adding `route <LAN IP> <Netmask> <Docker Network Gateway IP>` to your config should resolve the connectivity issue.

 ## Configuration
 The system comes supplied with predefined variables.
 If you wish to change them, please see the table below for instructions.